-The best streaming services in 2024
+The best streaming services in 2026 - Engadget

 One other thing to think about is that Amazon's video apps link to its on-demand store, and include access to Channels.
 For cord-cutters who just want a consistent experience across different devices, that means you can easily buy or rent content that isn't part of the subscription.
 Amazon Channels lets you manage subscriptions to Britbox, Showtime, Paramount+ and others. — R.L.

 Disney+ came out swinging, leveraging all of the company's popular brands, like Star Wars, Pixar and Marvel.
-It's your one-stop-shop for everything Disney, making it catnip for kids, parents, animation fans and anyone looking for some classic films from the likes of 20th Century Pictures.
-And unlike Hulu, which Disney also owns, there aren't any R-rated movies or shows that curious kiddos can come across.
-It’s just The Mandalorian (and things like it) from here on out.
+It's your one-stop-shop for everything Disney (and Hulu), making it catnip for kids, parents, animation fans and anyone looking for some classic films from the likes of 20th Century Pictures.

-Given the company's new focus on streaming, Disney+ has quickly become a must-have for families.
-And at $10 a month, it's a lot cheaper than wrangling the kids for a night out at the movies (or even buying one of the Disney's over-priced Blu-rays).
-You can also get it bundled with ESPN+ and Hulu for $17 a month.
-Some Verizon FiOS and mobile customers can also get Disney+, Hulu and ESPN for free.
+Given the company's focus on streaming, Disney+ has quickly become a must-have for families.
+And at $11 a month, it's a lot cheaper than wrangling the kids for a night out at the movies (or even buying one of the Disney's over-priced Blu-rays).
+You can also get it bundled with Hulu, ESPN, HBO Max or a combination of up to three of those services for less.

 Disney+ supports four simultaneous streams at once, and also lets you download films and shows for offline viewing.
 (That's particularly helpful when you're stuck in the car with no cell service and a crying toddler.
 Trust me.)
-You can access Disney+ on every major streaming device and most TV brands.
-While the service launched without support for Amazon Fire TV devices, it's now available there as well. — D.H.
+You can access Disney+ on every major streaming device and most TV brands. — Devindra Hardawar, Senior Reporter

 Apple spared no expense with its streaming platform, launching with high profile series like The Morning Show.
 While they weren't all hits initially (See you later, get it?), Apple TV+ has since amassed a slew of must-watch programming like Ted Lasso, Severance, and For All Mankind.
 Clearly, the iPhone maker is taking a different approach than Netflix or Disney, with a focus on quality and big celebrity names, rather than bombarding us with a ton of content.
 But that strategy seems to have paid off.

-For $10 a month, there’s a ton of great shows and movies to dive into, including a number of National Geographic shows.
-But if you’re a dedicated Apple user, it may be worth moving up to an Apple One plan, which also bundles Apple Arcade, Apple Music, and 50GB of iCloud storage for $20 a month.
-Step up to $26 monthly, and you can bring in your whole family with up to 200GB of iCloud storage.
-And for $38 a month, Apple throws in News+ and Fitness+. – D.H.
+For $13 a month, there's a ton of great shows and movies to dive into, including a number of National Geographic shows.
+But if you're a dedicated Apple user, it may be worth moving up to an Apple One plan, which bundles services like Apple Arcade, Apple Music, and iCloud storage for a discounted monthly rate. – D.H.

 Free trial: Yes | Monthly price: Starts at $8/month (with ads) | Annual cost: Starts at $60/month (with ads) | Live TV: Limited | Local channels: Yes, at an additional cost